EBRSO: 3 drug dealers operating out of multiple houses arrested

 BATON ROUGE - Three men allegedly dealing drugs out of four homes were arrested by the East Baton Rouge Sheriff's Office Gang Intelligence and Enforcement Unit.

 The sheriff's office said they got a tip in September about Rodney Knighten and Marcus Williams selling cocaine in Baton Rouge.
-After a two-months-long investigation, agents executed search warrants on 6156 Byron St., 6124 Byron St., 256 Baird Drive and 4211 S. Morvant Place in Baker.
+After a two-month-long investigation, agents executed search warrants on 6156 Byron St., 6124 Byron St., 256 Baird Drive and 4211 S. Morvant Place in Baker.

 The following items were found: